 An ethical lender is concerned with the social and environmental impacts of its loans and investments.
 It generally avoids investing in fossil fuel production, but some go further than that to avoid industries that are involved in animal cruelty, tobacco, war and weapons, human trafficking and other environmentally unsustainable industries.

 What methods are used to monitor lenders?

 There are organisations that monitor and report on the industries lenders invest in, though there is not a standard method of assessment for an ethical lender.
 One organisation is Responsible Investment Association of Australia which reports annually on the currently status of ethical banking investments.

-Here are some lenders who have strong ethical commitments which are owned by their customers and thus answerable to them with particular focuses;
+Here are some examples of lenders with strong ethical commitments, who are owned by their customers and therefore accountable to them.
+These lenders have particular focuses, such as:

 ME – don’t invest in fossil fuels and never will

 Beyond Bank – committed to partnering with the community, and working collaboratively with not-for-profit organisations.